 This sequence was not presented as an isolated account, as many interviewees reported the same pattern of hair shaving followed by the adoption of mourning clothes at the outset of bereavement.
 Within the community's own explanations, the practice is framed less as an arbitrary change in appearance than as a culturally meaningful act directed toward the deceased.
 Chijioke Ofoke (personal communication, April 3, 2024), for example, described these mourning observances as a mark of respect and honour for the departed husband.
-In this way, the reported rationale attaches an internal meaning to the ritual sequence, embedding it as a recognized component of the widow's formal entry into the mourning period.
+In this way, the reported rationale attaches an internal meaning to the ritual sequence, embedding it as a recognised component of the widow's formal entry into the mourning period.

 By combining ritual hair shaving with the immediate adoption of mourning attire, the widow's entry into the mourning period is made visibly explicit in Amike Aba.
 In this sense, the practices serve as an observable transition marker, marking the beginning of mourning rather than a private or hidden change.
 The shaved hair and altered clothing together produce a visible change that distinguishes the widow's appearance from ordinary social presentation.
-As a result, her bereavement status becomes publicly recognizable through outward signs that can be read by others in the community.
-In the field accounts, this visibility is integral to how the onset of mourning is formally signaled and socially noticed.
+As a result, her bereavement status becomes publicly recognisable through outward signs that can be read by others in the community.
+In field accounts, this visibility formally signals the onset of mourning and ensures its social recognition.